racarla96/Libraries-Theory-and-Sensors-for-Arduino-and-Linux/README.md

-# Libraries, Theory and Sensors for Arduino and Linux
+# Libraries, Control Theory and Sensors for Arduino and Linux

 &nbsp;